tetherball88/maras/docs/ADVANCED_CONFIGURATION_AND_MODDING.md

 ---

-> **If you’re not a modder…**
+> **If you're not a modder…**
 >
-> If you’re a player rather than a script/mod author, you probably want:
+> If you're a player rather than a script/mod author, you probably want:
 >
 > - [Player Guide](PLAYER_GUIDE.md) – gameplay flow and behaviour.
 > - [MCM Settings Guide](MCM_Settings.md) – in-game configuration per save.
 > - [NPC Explorer MCM](MCM_NPC.md) – per-NPC editing inside the current save.
+> - [Marriage Difficulty Configuration Guide](MarriageDifficultyConfig.md) – complete reference for marriage difficulty calculation parameters.
 >
 > This document is for **permanent, external configuration** and **Papyrus integration**.